engroliver/student-refference/README.md

 ### Justification for the App

 To discover heritage sites, users would currently have to do an internet search which return countless articles on the various heritage sites in Singapore.
-The articles are wordy and it can take the users some effort to find the location of the heritage sites.
+The articles are wordy, and it can take the users some effort to find the location of the heritage sites.
 The web application provides a convenient way to discover these heritage sites on an interactive map and to provide other useful features to aid users to plan a visit if they would like to.

 ## UI/UX